MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P03-Modeling-Our-Domain/content.md

 Congrats you have modeled the domain for two objects that we have been working with thus far!

-In the next page of the tutorial we are going to start interacting with **Socket.IO** using the client wrapper!
+On the next page of this tutorial we are going to be interacting directly with the Socket IO wrapper that can be found [here](https://github.com/socketio/socket.io-client-swift)